juanjo255/MITNANEX/README.md

 #### Conda/mamba

-The best way to use the program is throught a beautiful conda enviroment.
+The best way to use the program is throught a beautiful conda/mamba enviroment.

 **Note** This has only been tested on MacOS M1